Tewkesbury School: 20th century

 It was the latter whose buildings were chosen to form the nucleus of a new Tewkesbury Comprehensive School, with all of the town's secondary education being concentrated on the one site, and the former schools closing.

-After a major building programme, enlarging the old Elmbury School to several times its original size, the new comprehensive, known as Tewkesbury School, was opened on 5 September 1972 with about 1,200 pupils on its books, and John C. Faull as its first Head Teacher.
+After a major building programme, enlarging the old Elmbury School to several times its original size, the new comprehensive, known as Tewkesbury School, was opened on 5 September 1972 with about 1,200 pupils on its books, and John C. Faull as its first head teacher.

-A couple of months later, on Thursday 16 November 1972, the official opening took place, performed by Professor Dorothy Hodgkin (1910–1994), Chancellor of the University of Bristol from 1970 till 1988, winner of the Nobel Prize in Chemistry in 1964 and the Copley Medal from the Royal Society in 1976.
+The official opening took place on 16 November 1972, performed by Professor Dorothy Hodgkin (1910–1994), Chancellor of the University of Bristol from 1970 till 1988, winner of the Nobel Prize in Chemistry in 1964 and the Copley Medal from the Royal Society in 1976.

-Present day
+21st century

 The most recent Ofsted inspection in November 2021 saw the school retain a "Good" rating, stating that "Leaders have raised expectations of academic standards in the school.
 Pupils are resilient and do not give up.
 Pupils attend school regularly".

 The school previously gained both Sportsmark and Artsmark awards, whilst also qualifying as an Investor in People.

-The School canteen has seen many different changes over the years, currently Aramark.
+The school canteen has seen many different changes over the years, with catering currently provided by Aramark.

-A sled used as part of the famous Antarctic expedition to the South Pole by Captain Robert Falcon Scott and his team, formerly on display in the former Boys' Grammar School's dining hall, is housed in the Humanities building at Tewkesbury School due to the school's links with Dr. Edward Adrian Wilson.
+A sled used as part of the famous Antarctic expedition to the South Pole by Captain Robert Falcon Scott and his team, formerly on display in the former Boys' Grammar School's dining hall, is housed in the Humanities building at Tewkesbury Academy due to the school's links with Dr. Edward Adrian Wilson.
 The sled had been donated to the Grammar School by Sir Raymond Priestley who was born in Tewkesbury and who participated in the Antarctic Expeditions of Shackleton and Scott.

-In July 2011 John Reilly resigned from headteacher to be replaced by Martin McLeman as interim headteacher.
-In July 2011 it was announced that Gary Watson, formerly Headteacher at Maidenhill School, Stroud, would take over the position from January 2012.
+In July 2011, John Reilly resigned from headteacher to be replaced by Martin McLeman as interim headteacher.
+In July 2011, it was announced that Gary Watson, formerly headteacher at Maidenhill School, Stroud, would take over the position from January 2012.

-Gary Watson retired as Headteacher in August 2022.
-Kathleen McGillycuddy, formerly Principal of Broadoak Academy, Weston-super-Mare, became the Headteacher on 1 September 2022.
+Gary Watson retired as headteacher in August 2022.
+Kathleen McGillycuddy, formerly principal of Broadoak Academy, Weston-super-Mare, became the headteacher on 1 September 2022.

-Currently the senior team consists of Headteacher Kathleen McGillycuddy, Deputy Heads David Bishop and Clare de Glanville, and Assistant Heads Angela Parker and Vivienne Whiting.
+As of 2023, the senior team consists of headteacher Kathleen McGillycuddy, deputy head Clare de Glanville, and assistant heads Angela Parker and Vivienne Whiting.

+On 10 July 2023, police were called to the school following reports that a pupil had attacked a teacher.
+A teenage boy was arrested and the teacher was admitted to hospital with "suspected stab wounds."
+This was in an incident where a teacher intervened with said pupil trying to stab another.